CEE Prevent Net

 YMCA Dobrich Bulgaria

-This project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020) and the Visegrad Fund.
+This project was funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020) and the Visegrad Fund.